-You start by completing an application form available from the website at the end of September.
+You start by completing in an application form available from the website at the end of September.
+If you apply by the early bird deadline, you will be invited to a workshop to help you prepare for the entrance test.